-Alternative 1 or 3 would not result in a cumulatively considerable contribution to a significant cumulative impact on energy resources by placing a substantial demand on regional energy supply or requiring substantial additional capacity or substantially increased peak and base period electric demand.
-Therefore, Alternative 1 or 3 would not cause an incremental impact that would be significant when added to the impacts on energy resources from other past, present, and reasonably foreseeable future actions.
+Alternative 1 or 3 would not result in a cumulative contribution on energy resources by placing a substantial demand on regional energy supply or requiring substantial additional capacity or substantially increased peak and based period electric demand.
+Therefore, Alternative 1 or 3 would not cause an incremental impact that would be significant when added to the impacts on energy resources by placing a substantial demand on regional energy supply or requiring substantial additional capacity from other past, present, and reasonably foreseeable future actions.